 If the court finds the person indigent, it shall immediately appoint counsel.
 The court shall order examination by a qualified physician or a qualified psychologist.

 State laws, such as Section 12 Massachusetts and Section 35 Massachusetts, are in place to support court ordered involuntary treatment, nevertheless, careful planning with a unified approach is essential for successfully using the laws to significantly increase the long term prognosis for your loved one’s recovery.
-Although CarePlanPro does not provide legal advice, we do provide professional services to support the recovery process including secure transport, intervention, recovery companion, and comprehensive care management and we work with like-minded professionals throughout the State of Massachusetts.
+Although we do not provide legal advice, we do provide services to help support the recovery process for all impacted by mental illness and substance abuse throughout the State of Massachusetts.